walkerRnD/codebuff/backend/knowledge.md

   createSearchReplaceBlock(oldCode, newCode)
   ```

+  Important whitespace handling rules:
+  - Preserve all whitespace in search/replace blocks, including leading/trailing newlines
+  - Do not strip or normalize whitespace as it may be significant for matching
+  - Match exact whitespace when possible before falling back to whitespace-insensitive matching

 ## Web Scraping

 The backend now includes a web scraping tool that allows the AI assistant to retrieve content from external web pages.
 This functionality is useful for gathering information from documentation, APIs, or other web-based resources.